MatsPierik/LanguageAndAI_assesment/README.md

 this task.

 ## What are the files in this directory?
+* The first step is to collect all the data files.
+The file 'demonyms.csv' is available in the data folder.
+However, the files 'nationality.csv', 'preprocessed_data.csv' and 'lid.176.bin' are all to big in size to add to this GitHub repository.
+Therefore, you have to download those from a Google Drive (which link can be found in the data folder in the file 'other_data_links') and move those files to the data folder.
+* Essentially, you can just run the 'main.py' file to obtain the results from the research paper.
+Do note that this can take a long time to run (~2-3 hours).
+The file 'preprocessed_data.csv', that is used as input data, is constructed in the 'Preprocessing.py' file.
 * The 'Preprocessing.py' file contains the code for the preprocessing of the data.
 First, all entries of posts are deleted that are (for the majority) non-English (95% confidence).
 This is done using the library fasttext and a pretrained model of theirs which can be